-Our mission is to integrate undergraduate and graduate education with cutting-edge, oceanographic research from local to global scales.
+The Department of Oceanography is a global leader in oceanographic research and education, providing a welcoming and supportive environment for all.
+Our mission is to integrate education with cutting-edge oceanographic research, building on our unique location in the Pacific Ocean, and serving our diverse communities and cultures, with respect and aloha.
 Our graduate and undergraduate students have a wealth of opportunity to learn in unique settings while taking advantage of our research vessels, modern oceanographic instrumentation, and state-of-the-art laboratories.
 Our students work alongside acclaimed researchers and are engaged in diverse projects that encompass the physics, geology, chemistry and biology of the ocean, from the tropics to the poles and from above the sea surface to deep within the seafloor.

 Although our activities span the globe, we are at home in the islands and are committed to serving and affirming the unique community and culture of Hawai’i.
 Our island location and engaged community empower us to address the natural processes and human activities that impact our coasts and watersheds, the food we eat, how we live and recreate along the coastline, as well as the climate and how it is changing.
 We do this by exploring topics that range from microbial communities to large-scale driving forces on our ocean.
 Our educational programs inspire and nurture future oceanographers and environmental scientists who have strong ties to the islands.
 We engage through programs like Maile Mentoring, Hālau Ola Honua’s Mauka to Makai Oceanography Summer Bridge program, as well as public seminars, community work days, open house events, and by fostering connections with teachers and classrooms at all grade levels.